cameron/cameron.github.io/_posts/2014-03-16-15-seconds-to-cleaner-git-history.md

 f 9761c6c [make it stop!]
 {% endhighlight %}

-Here, we've changed the command prefix for all but the last of the messy commits to `f`, which is short for `fixup`, and means "merge this one into the previous, and discard its commit message".
+Here, we've changed the command prefix for all but the last of the messy commits to `f`, which is short for `fixup`, and means *merge this one into the previous, and discard its commit message*.
 For the last of the messy commits, we use `r`, short for `reword`, which will cause the rebase process to halt and give us a chance to edit the message for that commit, which will then include all of the `fixup`-marked commits below it.

 So, go ahead and save/exit, and your `$EDITOR` will open once again.